The Tax Brief real effective rates for 111+ countries — bi-weekly, free.

 • Slightly higher effective property tax rate (~0.91%)

-• Income tax rate higher than neighbouring Tennessee (0%)
+• Income tax still higher than Tennessee (0%) or Florida (0%)

 • Hurricane and severe storm risk in southern counties